SAP-samples/teched2025-IN162/intro/intro1/README.md

 4. The Integration Flows then **invoke the SAP AI Core API to generate embeddings for the JSON payload** using the `text-embedding-3-small` model.

-5. Finally, the **generated embeddings are inserted into the SAP HANA Cloud vector database**, ensuring real-time grounding of Sales Order and Support Case objects.
+5. Finally, the **generated embeddings are inserted into the SAP HANA Cloud vector database** using JDBC receiver adapter, ensuring real-time grounding of Sales Order and Support Case objects.
 In this session, we’ll create these two integration flows to demonstrate the complete real-time grounding process.

 ### Customer Success Digital Assistant flow